 - Cast to steer: Use baits that offer resistance — like spinnerbaits and crankbaits — to help you steer the kayak.
 The resistance of reeling in the bait will pull your kayak in the direction you’re casting.
 Use this to your advantage and purposefully make casts to adjust your boat’s position on the water.

 - Locate fish like a pro: Search baits like crankbaits, swimbaits and spinnerbaits can help you locate fish with ease from your kayak.
 After catching active fish, coax more bites from the less active ones using a drop-shot, small jig or other finesse bait.

 - Use easy-to-fish lures: Easy-to-fish lures reduce re-rigging and retying, which means you’ll make more casts in a day and catch more fish.

 - Hug the shoreline: When paddling up-current or against the wind, it takes more effort to get a bite.
 Instead of trekking down the center of a river, paddle down shallow areas — the current will have significantly less pull.

 - Target different species: Before leaving an area, change up your tactics to target different species.
 Try carrying three to five rod and reel combos for fast and efficient change-ups.

 Kayaks are portable and easy to launch, making them ideal vessels for accessing a variety of waterways.
 Want to make launching your kayak easier than ever?
-The Kayak Launch from EZ Dock lets you get in and out of the water seamlessly.
+The kayak and canoe launch from EZ Dock lets you get in and out of the water seamlessly.

 For over 26 years, EZ Dock has been committed to providing customers with maintenance-free, durable and customizable dock solutions.
-Contact a representative for more information about our EZ Dock Kayak Launch or request a quote today.
+Contact a representative for more information about our EZ Launch® Residential or request a quote today.